Towards pedestrian head tracking: A benchmark dataset and a multi-source data fusion network: Introduction

+One of the main reasons for the scarcity of large-scale head tracking datasets is the high cost of their collection and annotation \citep{shao2018crowdhuman}.
+Unlike classification or detection datasets, the collection and annotation processes of the head tracking dataset involved are non-trivial and significantly more complex, as both data curation (sourcing) and annotation demand substantially more manual human labour.
+For head tracking, annotation is challenging because of the smaller size of the head bounding boxes, compared with people tracking.
+For head tracking in a crowd, annotating and tacking each head accurately is particularly challenging because of the frequent occlusions.
+The small size of head boxes further increases the likelihood of errors, as heads are easily occluded by other individuals.
+Besides, the small and indistinct head regions make it hard for annotators to consistently follow head movements, leading to potential tracking inaccuracies, especially in densely populated scenes.

 To address the above challenges, we introduce a new Chinese large-scale cross-scene head tracking dataset in dense crowds, named Cchead.
-Our dataset consists of 10 scenes, including nature pedestrian flow scenes and controlled pedestrian flow experiment scenes at several different types of locations such as traffic, buildings, and schools, with 2,366,249 manually annotated head bounding boxes for tracking purposes.
+Our dataset consists of 10 scenes, including nature pedestrian flow scenes and controlled pedestrian flow experiment scenes at several different types of locations, such as traffic, buildings, and schools, with 2,366,249 manually annotated head bounding boxes for tracking purposes.
 Cchead consists of 50,528 frames and 2,358 tracks annotated in diverse scenes.
 Cchead contains diverse pedestrian moving speeds, directions, and complex crowd pedestrian flows with avoidance situations.
 The number of pedestrians in Cchead ranges from 11 to 89 people per frame.
 Since existing mainstream head detection and tracking methods encompass two perspectives (Slope and Overhead views), Cchead provides videos from both perspectives to facilitate a wider range of application scenarios.

-In addition, although existing methods for detecting and tracking pedestrian heads have made notable advancements, the tasks are still challenging.
-Background objects often have similar features to heads (color, size, texture), making it difficult to detect and track small-scale, diverse-posed, and low-light heads in crowded scenes.
-On the other hand, due to the small scales, it is hard to detect and track heads with a high confidence score in crowded scenes.
-Moreover, moving heads cause significant variations in scale, pose, texture, and illumination.
+In addition, although existing methods for detecting and tracking pedestrian heads have made advancements, the tasks are still challenging.
+In crowded scenes, background objects frequently share similar features with human heads—such as colour, size, and texture, resulting in the difficult detection and tracking of small-scale, variably posed, and low-light heads.
+Additionally, the small size of these heads makes it challenging to detect and track them with high confidence scores.
+Furthermore, the movement of heads introduces diversity in scale, pose, and texture.